SARCOIDOSIS & PROVING DISABILITY

 - (i) You have difficulty functioning because you are nervous, anxious, or depressed;

-- (ii) You have difficulty maintaining attention or concentrating;
+- (ii) You have trouble maintaining attention or concentrating;

 - (iii) You have difficulty understanding or remembering detailed instructions;

-- (iv) You have difficulty in seeing or hearing;
+- (iv) You have trouble seeing or hearing;

 - (v) You have difficulty tolerating some physical feature(s) of certain work settings, e.g., you cannot tolerate dust or fumes.